 Sivratri (Kashmiris call it Herath) is an important festival of Hindus.
 Lord Siva and his spouse Parvati are worshipped with great devotion everywhere in the country.
 Even those Hindus living abroad cannot forget observing and enjoying this king of festivals.
 Alongwith worshipping 'Siva' people observe both social and cultural meets on this festival.
 They rejoice and exchange greetings with friends and relatives, no matter how distant and near they are.
 India being a vast country, this festival too is observed in various ways according to place, time and taste.
 This day is observed on Phalgun Krishna Chaturdashi corresponding to February-March of each year.

-Devoute people observe 'Sivratri' with great dignity and devotion and pray for peace and prosperity for humanity as a whole.
-They specially keep a fast, put on simple garments, washed or new, according to the custom of each area.
-They start preparations for observing this holy day a few days early.
-On this day specially, they clean their houses and surroundings.
+ndings.
 This time coincides with the advent of spring season.
 Naturally people have to change from their winter atmosphere to approaching spring moods.
 Therefore, this day instills in them new life, cheer and job.

-'Sivratri' festival is most scrupulously observed by the Kashmiri Pandits, the ancient and original inhabitants of Kashmir.
+ndings.
+This time coincides with the advent of spring season.
+Naturally people have to change from their winter atmosphere to approaching spring moods.
+Therefore, this day instills in them new life, cheer and job.'Sivratri' festival is most scrupulously observed by the Kashmiri Pandits, the ancient and original inhabitants of Kashmir.
 They make thorough preparations and collect eatables, fruits and sweets.
 The entertainment of the Sivratri festival extends to about three weeks in Kashmiri Pandit house-holds.
 Each day or a group of days has a special name and religious function which include social performances also.
 Some of the names are Akodah, Hurya Aatham, Dyara Daham, Vagarye Bah, Heracnia Truvah, Donya Mavas and Tila Aatham.
 On each day they have different functions.

 During the first week they clean their homes.
 They begin the second week with different kinds of worship after collecting earthen utencils and articles of worship.
 On 13/14 night they have long worship of the articles which represent Siva-Sakti and a host of other deities.
 It is a happy time, time of joy, devotion and peace.
 Recitation from the Vedas and hymns pertaining to the deities and mantra chanting are made individually and collectively.
 An example: